Study Chess

 Play chess against AI!
 Answer a question correctly to make your move.
 3 wrong answers and you're out.

-Strategy / Quiz1 Player vs AI3 Levels
+Strategy / Quiz1 Player vs AIDifficulty

 Free to play · No credit card required